yugabyte/yugabyte-db/docs/content/preview/quick-start-yugabytedb-managed/_index.md

 #### YugabyteDB Managed

 - You have a cluster deployed in YugabyteDB Managed.
-To get started, use the [Quick start](../).
+To get started, use the Quick start.
-- You downloaded the cluster CA certificate.
-Refer to [Download your cluster certificate](../../yugabyte-cloud/cloud-secure-clusters/cloud-authentication/#download-your-cluster-certificate).
-- You have added your computer to the cluster IP allow list.
-Refer to [Assign IP Allow Lists](../../yugabyte-cloud/cloud-secure-clusters/add-connections/).
+- You downloaded the cluster CA certificate and added your computer to the cluster IP allow list.
+Refer to [Before you begin](../yugabyte-cloud/cloud-quickstart/cloud-add-ip/).

 #### Other packages